TomLikeGo/openwrt-ssrplus/README.md

    ./scripts/feeds update -a && ./scripts/feeds install -a
    make menuconfig
    ```
-6. then just start to build
+6. Then just start to build
    ```
    make -j8
    ```
-7. if got a error that golang doesn't works to build v2ray-core or xray, and got the message.
+7. If got a error that golang doesn't works to build v2ray-core or xray, and got the message.

    build github.com/v2fly/v2ray-core/v4/main: cannot load io/fs: malformed module path "io/fs": missing dot in first path element